 6. Hurricane Ridge

 Located 17 miles from Port Angeles inside Olympic National Park, Hurricane Ridge is a small skiing and snowboarding area that also has a dedicated tubing run.
-Stop by the Hurrican Ridge Visitor Center for restrooms, exhibits, movie and warming area.
-There is also a snack bar.
 Check weather and road conditions online and on the ski area’s Facebook page for updates.

 Another option — for kids ages 8 and younger only — is sledding on the small hill west of the visitor center.
 The national park permits kids to sled and tube for free (though all visitors to the national park pay the entrance fee) with their own tubes or plastic sleds.
 Runner sleds are not permitted.
 Kids ages 9 and older and adults are not allowed to sled here; they can tube at the ski area’s dedicated tubing hill.

 Fee: At the ski area, pay $22 for 10 tubing runs (which can be spread out over multiple visits).
 Tubing tickets are sold onsite only.
 The dedicated tubing hill is a walk-up; no rope tow.